-Student, Family, Organizational, and Community Engagement
+Student, Family, Organizational, and Community Engagement 31

-NEA's vision is a safe, just, and equitable school in which all students' needs and lived experiences are centered and voices that have been historically exploited, ignored, or silenced are empowered and heard.
-The social, emotional, physical, mental, and spiritual needs of the whole student must be strengthened and supported through education, family partnerships, and relationship building.
-Students, parents/guardians, and other caregivers must be engaged and trained in problem-solving techniques, conflict resolution skills, mental health and wellness, and cultural competence.
-The development and implementation of a restorative justice philosophy paired with restorative practices is essential for building healthy relationships and communities to prevent and address conflict and trauma.
-Students must be invested in their own success and understand that their actions and voices are critical in shaping and driving the decisions that affect their school communities and help create inclusive, bias-free, and thriving school climates.
+NEA's vision is a safe, just, and equitable school in which all students' needs and lived experiences are 32 centered and voices that have been historically exploited, ignored, or silenced are empowered and heard.
+33 The social, emotional, physical, mental, and spiritual needs of the whole student must be strengthened 34 35 and supported through education, family partnerships, and relationship building.
+Students, parents/guar-36 dians, and other caregivers must be engaged and trained in problem-solving techniques, conflict resolu-37 tion skills, mental health and wellness, and cultural competence.
+The development and implementation of a restorative justice philosophy paired with restorative practices is essential for building healthy relation-38 ships and communities to prevent and address conflict and trauma.
+Students must be invested in their 39 own success and understand that their actions and voices are critical in shaping and driving the decisions 40 41 that affect their school communities and help create inclusive, bias-free, and thriving school climates.
+42 The Association must fully engage and authentically partner with a comprehensive range of stakeholders that includes students, parents/guardians and family members, local and state affiliates, school 43 44 boards, school districts, peer mentoring groups, community-based organizations, alternative schools/ juvenile correctional institutions, mental health and wellness organizations, faith-based organizations, 45 law enforcement, professional associations and advocacy groups, and social justice stakeholders to iden-46 tify policies, practices, and activities to achieve a shared vision for safe, just, and equitable schools.
+47 48 49

-8 Police or more specifically law enforcement refers to any sworn individual with the power to arrest, detain, interrogate, and issue citations.
+53 8 Police or more specifically law enforcement refers to any sworn individual with the power to arrest, detain, interrogate, and

+54 issue citations.